alanwatsonforster/glass/documentation/Manual.md

 The slashes simply serve to visually separate the elements of each action.
 They can be omitted.

 We can run the cell again (Ctrl-Enter).
-The startturn command restores the positions of the aircraft to where they were at the start of the turn, so we can run this cell multiple times if we want (and often do so as we develop the flight path for each aircraft).
+The startgameturn command restores the positions of the aircraft to where they were at the start of the turn, so we can run this cell multiple times if we want (and often do so as we develop the flight path for each aircraft).
 After doing so, the third map looks like this:

 ![Turn 1 after the F-86 has moved](<./Manual/T-3-1b.png>)